stevenfluo/stevenfluo.github.io/docs/_pages/index.md

     - /about
 ---

 I am a 4th-year undergraduate at the University of California, Berkeley double majoring in [Computer Science](https://eecs.berkeley.edu/cs/) and [Data Science](https://data.berkeley.edu/academics/data-science-undergraduate-studies/data-science-major) with a minor in [Public Policy](https://gspp.berkeley.edu).
 My research interests broadly lie in computer vision, autonomous systems and robotics, deep learning, and technology/AI policy, and I hope to pursue a PhD in Computer Science after graduation.
 I currently research drone autonomy in the Video and Image Processing Lab with Professor Avideh Zakhor.
-I am also building the [Tech Policy Initiative](https://citris-uc.org/research/citris-tech-policy/) at CITRIS and the Banatao Institute, and will be on course staff for CS 189/289A: Introduction to Machine Learning in the fall.
+I am also building the [Tech Policy Initiative](https://citris-uc.org/research/citris-tech-policy/) at CITRIS and the Banatao Institute, organize an [AI policy reading group](https://berkeleyaisafety.com/readinggroup), and will be on course staff for CS 189/289A: Introduction to Machine Learning in the fall.

 This summer, I will be continuing my work on research projects in Berkeley.
 Last summer, I was a Software Engineering Intern at VitalSense through the CITRIS Workforce Innovation Program, and spent the rest of my time as a Congressional Affairs and Policy Planning Intern at the Defense Innovation Unit of the U.S. Department of Defense.
 Previously, I was a Robust Software Engineering intern at NASA Ames Research Center's Intelligent Systems Division where I worked on improving the simulation-to-reality transfer learning accuracy of deep neural network classifiers.
 Before that, I investigated the surprise adequacy scores of deep learning systems at NASA Langley Research Center.
 Check out my other projects [here](https://stevenfluo.github.io/projects).